 An Unprecedented Age

 Some of my friends tell me that we should study past dramatic events, such as the Russian revolution or the rise of Hitler, because the future will be just like the past.
-Some of them seem to think that history is only capable of doing something like six different things, so we just have to figure out which of those is now being repeated.
+Some of them think that history is only capable of doing six different things, so we just have to figure out which of those is now being repeated.
 I’m not convinced of that.

 Certainly we can learn from history, but I think there are a lot more possibilities.
-In fact, our situation now is very different from any past era.
+Our situation now is very different from any past era.
 I don’t know what is coming, but here are several major factors that are unprecedented:

 - The ecosystem is dying, far faster than most people realize, from a variety of causes.
 One cause is global warming.
 Global warming has feedback loops — i.e., some of its consequences are also causes — and that causes exponential growth.
 There may also be abrupt rises in temperature, as we pass through certain tipping points — for instance, perhaps a lot of the methane sequestered in the Arctic will be released at once, as the temperature rises past some point.
 Unlike previous catastrophes such as wars, the destruction of the ecosystem actually imposes a time limit on humanity: We have to fix this soon, or we’re going extinct.
 (And it’s my opinion that we can’t fix this under our present economic system — we must replace that system soon or die — but that’s beyond the scope of this essay.)